-How to open a VPN Account with HotSpot Shield and Install it on Windows
+How to Download and Install HotSpot Shield on Windows

 Hotspot Shield is a VPN service with relatively good reviews, but like any online service, reviews aren't always enough to make the right choice.
 As your loyal VPN mentor, I went over the process of purchasing and installing Hotspot shield to find out exactly what it's all about.
 Share

 First, go over to the HotSpot shield website